PhyAVBench: A Challenging Audio Physics-Sensitivity Benchmark for Physically Grounded Text-to-Audio-Video Generation: Introduction

+\textit{iii) Lack of fine-grained acoustics reasoning annotation.} Existing datasets \cite{gemmeke2017audio,primus2025tacos,xie2025audiotime,wei2022desed} typically provide coarse-grained labels (e.g., event categories or captions) without explicitly annotating the underlying acoustic factors or causal relationships that produce sound.
+This absence of fine-grained annotations, such as material type, interaction force, spatial configuration, or temporal causality, limits both the interpretability of model behavior and the ability to conduct diagnostic evaluation.
+Consequently, it remains unclear whether models truly capture audio-physical relationships or merely rely on superficial correlations.

+\textit{iv) Lack of a specialized audio-grounding evaluation protocol.} Current evaluation protocols \cite{shimada2024savgbench,hua2025vabench,liu2025javisdit,wang2025universe,cao2025t2av,mao2024tavgbench} largely rely on global perceptual metrics or human judgments, which are insufficient for assessing audio-physical grounding.
+As shown in Fig.~\ref{fig:cprs}, they do not explicitly test whether models respond correctly to controlled changes in physical conditions, nor do they quantify the direction and magnitude of such responses.
+Without a dedicated evaluation paradigm that probes models' sensitivity to physically meaningful variations, it is difficult to systematically diagnose their shortcomings or guide the development of physics-aware generative models.

-To address this gap and advance future research, we present PhyAVBench, a new challenging benchmark for physically grounded T2AV generation that evaluates models’ understanding of audio-related physical laws by measuring their sensitivity to variations in acoustic conditions across a wide range of acoustic scenes.
+To address these gaps and advance future research, we present \textbf{PhyAVBench}, a new challenging benchmark for physically ground-ed T2AV generation that evaluates models' understanding of audio-related physical laws by measuring their sensitivity to variations in acoustic conditions across a wide range of scenes.
 As shown in Fig.~\ref{fig:cprs}, PhyAVBench comprises groups of paired T2AV prompts, where the two prompts in each group differ only in a single controlled variable that induces corresponding variations in sound.
 For example, a paired prompt contrasts knocking on wood with knocking on metal under identical visual conditions.
 The induced directional change in timbre and resonance directly reflects the underlying material-dependent acoustic properties, which is precisely what our physics-sensitivity test is designed to capture.
-We term this evaluation paradigm the Audio-Physics Sensitivity Test (APST) and compute a Contrastive Physical Response Score (CPRS) for each group of prompts.
-This design ensures that models cannot rely on superficial visual cues or semantic priors alone, but must instead capture the underlying physical relationships between the incentives (e.g., actions and materials) and the resulting sounds in order to generate acoustically or physically plausible and discriminative audio across paired conditions.
+We term this evaluation paradigm the \textbf{Audio-Physics Sensitivity Test (APST)} and compute a novel metric, i.e., \textbf{Contrastive Physical Response Score (CPRS)}, for each prompt group, enabling quantitative assessment of both directional alignment and magnitude consistency in the physical transitions.
+This design ensures that models cannot rely on superficial visual cues or semantic priors alone, but must instead capture the underlying physical relationships between the incentives (e.g., actions and materials) and the resulting sounds in order to generate physically plausible audio.